bitpaket/docs/docs/api/using-api.md

 We send `429 - Too Many Requests` error if you reached these limits.

-# User agent is NOT required
+# User agent is **not** required

-All API Requests can either include or not include UserAgent field.
+All API Requests can either include or not include `UserAgent` field.

 # Timezone

-We always use **UTC** Timezone on every requests and responses.
-We do not impose user's browser or IP location based timezones.
+We always use `UTC` timezone on every requests and responses.
+We do not impose user's browser setting or IP location based timezone.
 Please keep this in mind.
+This will allow everyone to convert the source time to any desired timezone easily.